History of Brendan Rodgers in Timeline

 August 2013: Premier League Manager of the Month

-December 2013: Fined for Comments About Referee
+December 2013: Fined for comments about referee Lee Mason

-January 2014: Fined for Comments about Referee
+January 2014: Fined for Comments About Referee

 March 2014: Premier League Manager of the Month

-May 2014: New Contract with Liverpool
+May 2014: Signed New Contract with Liverpool

-June 2014: Rodgers awarded honorary degree by University of Ulster
+June 2014: Rodgers awarded honorary degree

-In June 2014, Brendan Rodgers was awarded an honorary Doctor of Science degree by the University of Ulster.
+In June 2014, Rodgers was awarded an honorary Doctor of Science degree by the University of Ulster.

-2014: Liverpool Eliminated From Champions League
+2014: Liverpool Eliminated from Champions League

-April 2015: Liverpool Defeated in FA Cup Semi-Final
+April 2015: Defeated in FA Cup Semi-Final

 July 2015: Contract End Date

-October 2015: Dismissed from Liverpool
+October 2015: Dismissed as Liverpool Manager

 May 2016: Appointed Celtic Manager

-September 2016: Suffered Heaviest Defeat
+September 2016: Suffered Heaviest Defeat as Celtic Manager

 November 2016: Won First Trophy as Manager